 |GB70 BARC 2005 1733 0642 98||BARCGB22||HMRC Air Passenger Duty|

 You may need to provide your bank with HMRC’s banking address:

 Payment must be exclusive of all banking and currency exchange charges.

 Send your cheque, made payable to ‘HM Revenue and Customs only’ followed by your 15-digit Air Passenger Duty reference number to:

 HM Revenue and Customs

 You must not fold the cheque or fasten documents together.

 If you’re sending your payment by post, you can include a letter to request a receipt from HMRC.

 Nothing to pay

-If you get a return and calculate that you have nothing to pay - or are due a repayment - you must still send it back to HMRC.
+If you make a return and calculate that you have nothing to pay, or are due a repayment, you must still submit it to HMRC.